 Striving for zen characteristics doesn't imply a plain or boring space.
 A great way to employ color and design to your liking is to include artwork the promotes thoughtful contemplation.
 This blue-and-black abstract painting does just that, stirring up peaceful thoughts and meaningful meditation.
 Paired with more neutral elements in the rest of the space, this zen living room is just the thing to quiet a busy mind at the end of a hectic day.

 Take peaceful blue elements to the next level, and coat your walls and ceiling with the relaxing shade.
 In addition to the paint, this room is full of calming elements, from the sunburst wall hanging and lantern pendant to the deep green sofa and sculptural table lamp.
 Other natural colors to incorporate include colors reminiscent of bamboo, stone, wood, and anything that mimics natural sunlight.
 At the same time, a pop of color can infuse energy into a space, so it just depends on how you want a room to feel.

-Finally, this open living room features a bright yellow couch and cozy area rug, offsetting the industrial look of the exposed pipes on the ceiling.
+Finally, don't hesitate to bring together various textures to create a soothing environment.
+This open living room features a bright yellow couch and cozy area rug, offsetting the industrial look of the exposed pipes on the ceiling.
 There are also traces of nature found in a potted plant situated in the corner of the space and, of course, the light streaming in through expansive windows.
 Looking at this zen living room is like taking a deep, intentional exhale.

 Toyoda M, Yokota Y, Barnes M, Kaneko M. Potential of A Small Indoor Plant On The Desk For Reducing Office Workers' Stress.
 Hortte.
 2019;30(1):55-63. doi:10.21273/HORTTECH04427-19